Videos and text by TIM FAULKNER/ecoRI News staff

 WARWICK, R.I. — The fate of the proposed Burrillville power plant has been pushed back three months, frustrating opponents of the $700 million project.

 The Oct.
-13 decision by the state Energy Facilities Siting Board (EFSB) to afford Invenergy Thermal Development LLC 90 additional days to find a source of water for its proposed fossil-fuel facility was met with disappointment by critics of the natural-gas project.
+13 decision by the state Energy Facility Siting Board (EFSB) to afford Invenergy Thermal Development LLC 90 additional days to find a source of water for its proposed fossil-fuel facility was met with disappointment by critics of the natural-gas project.

 “The fix is in,” “shame” and “Merry Christmas” were shouted by the 20 or so opponents of the Clear River Energy Center, after the decision was announced.
 Many sang Peter Seeger's “We Shall Overcome” as they marched from the hearing room.